 Give Your Food Scraps a Proper Burial

-ecoRI Earth will pick up food scraps from your home once a week or every other week.
-Cost is $8 per collection.
-The food scraps will be transported to and composted at NUF in Pawtucket or at City Farm in Providence.
+ecoRI Earth picks up food scrap from your home once a week or every other week.
+The food scrap is transported to and composted at NUF in Pawtucket or at City Farm in Providence.

-Revenue generated from this pilot venture will be used to help fund ecoRI Inc. With grant funding scarce for nonprofit journalism, Earth is a creative way to help the environment and provide a service while generating a small revenue stream for our news website.
+Revenue generated from this pilot venture is used to help fund ecoRI News.
+With grant funding scarce for nonprofit journalism, Earth is a creative way to help the environment and provide a service while generating a small revenue stream for our news website.

-Customers will receive a portion of this nutrient-rich soil back each spring, if they want.
+Customers receive a portion of this nutrient-rich soil back each spring, if they want.
 You also can donate it to a school garden project or to a local community garden.

 The average American throws out 140 pounds of food scrap a year; we’ll pick up all 140 pounds and turn it into nutrient-rich compost that will be used to grow local food.

 If you are interested in signing up, please fill out the form below.
 For more information, e-mail Kevin or call Frank at 401-678-0206.
 Don't live within our service area?
 Let us know you are interested in the service by filling out the form below.
 If we can get enough people in your area to show interest, we may be able to expand the program to your neighborhood.